hirosystems/stacks-subnets/NFT_USE_CASE.md

 node ./publish_tx.js simple-nft-l2 ../contracts-l2/simple-nft-l2.clar 2 1
 ```

-To verify that the layer 2 transactions were processed, grep the hyperchains log for the transaction IDs
+To verify that the layer 2 transactions were processed, grep the subnets log for the transaction IDs
 of *each* hyperchain transaction.
 The transaction ID is logged to the console after the call to `publish_tx` - make sure this is the ID you grep for.
 ```